blueripple/blueripple-research/modelNotes/Model_Details_intro.md

 1. Get the geographic boundary and election results for each precinct, e.g., from [openprecincts](https://openprecincts.org).
-2. Build a demographic profile of the precinct using overlaps[^arealInterpolation] of the precinct and census “blocks” or “block groups”[^censusGeographies].
+2. Build a demographic profile of the precinct using overlaps[^arealInterpolation] of the precinct and census “blocks,” “block groups” or “tracts”[^censusGeographies].
 3. Use the total number of votes and votes cast for the Democratic candidate in each precinct to *infer* a demographic and geographic model of turnout and voter preference in the entire set of precincts.